 Updated Sep 29, 2021 7:18 AM

 We may earn revenue from the products available on this page and participate in affiliate programs.

-I was at a makeup event recently where celebrity makeup artist and groomer Joanna Simkin was imparting her skillset on the lucky few that were able to sit in her chair.
-I may or may not have armed my way through and exuberantly sat down for a little touch-up.
-She concealed, highlighted, and added lipstick (this new Almay Lip Vibes in Smile, $9, which is super moisturizing and boldly colored).
-But then, when it came to my brows, she simply took out a clean spoolie and a literal bar of soap, took the damp spoolie ran it along the bar of soap, and brushed up my brows…and just like that, I was intro’d to “soap brows.”
+I was at a makeup event recently where celebrity makeup artist and groomer Joanna Simkin imparted her wisdom on the lucky few that were able to sit in her chair, including yours truly.
+She concealed, highlighted, and lipsticked my once-bare face (this new Almay Lip Vibes in Smile, $9, is super-moisturizing and boldly colored), and when it came to my brows, she did something completely unexpected.
+Simkin simply took out a clean, damp spoolie and bar of soap, ran the bristles along it, and brushed the hairs in an upward motion.
+And just like that, I was introduced to “soap brows.”

 There you have it, a whole new type of brow innovation, centered around a simple, very old-school bar of soap.

 Keep on brow’ing: I Tried This Celeb-Approved Eyebrow Treatment and Here’s What Happened This 5-Star Amazon Product Can Do Absolutely Everything Every French Girl (and Meghan Markle) Swears by This Hair Oil

 This story was originally published in October 2018.
 It has since been updated.